Working together to create an equitable and economically stable Mahoning Valley

 Nonprofit Leadership Cohort

-Participants will engage in self-assessments and monthly sessions that emphasize critical areas such as personal development, strategic planning, leadership communication, and more.
+Participants engage in self-assessments and monthly sessions that emphasize critical areas such as personal development, strategic planning, leadership communication, and more.
 The dynamic curriculum will begin and end with immersive retreats.

 - Transformational and Inclusive Leadership Skills